wp-plugins/creative-commons-configurator-1/readme.txt

  - The Atom, RSS 2.0 and RDF (RSS 1.0) feeds through the Creative Commons RSS module, which validates properly.
 This option is compatible only with WordPress 2 or newer due to technical reasons.
  - A block with licensing information under the published content.
 - Some template tags are provided for use in your theme templates.
+- The text generated for each of the built-in licenses can be easily customized.
 - The plugin is ready for localization.
 - The plugin can be extended to support custom licenses.
-Further below an example is provided about how to add support for the WTFPL license. ;)

 = Translations =